JensJoschi/variability_timing/methods.md

 After fitting the models for the CDL~latitude data, I saw that the CDL from lab studies were consistently earlier(several months) than the day length that corresponds to winter onset.
 I therefore used the latitude of each study to calculate the day length on diapause onset, which I defined as {winter onset  - i=1,2...365 days}.
 I correlated observed CDLs with these 365 possible diapause onsets, using the model CDL~daylength - intercept, with daylength = f(latitude, diapause onset(i)).
 The model(i) with the lowest Komogorov-smirnov D was at meanwinter - 94 days.
 I ran the climate analysis again with different parameter combinations to search for a combination that is 94 days earlier.
 The combination x = 15, y = 7 yielded a winter onset that is still 1 month away from the best fit for physiological data, but I left it at that gap, because I think that otherwise the calculation of winter onset becomes unstable (inflates variability?).
 1 month is fine anyway, because that represents a realistic gap between diapause induction and diapause expression.
 I used that cliamte data for the final analysis.

+#### new analysis after merging old and new search and proofreading script
+In the last analysis all populations were included for drc modelling, and only those with clear convergence failure removed subsequently.
+This way some clearly overfitted populations slipped through, with s.e. of the estimates very close to 0, so the influence (1/s.e.) was infiinte.
+This time the populations with <2 points on sloped part were removed directly, and only 2 studies + 1 pop removed after drc modelling.
+The resulting data (CDL + s.e.) was much more homogenous, so the models did not need to exp-transform the s.e.).
+It is generally agreed to use 1/variance, but squaring the s.e. would lead to a very broad range of weights (11% more than 10\* influence of median, 20% less than 0.1 \* median), so I continue with 1/s.e.

+new model
+cdl~latitude + (1|order/genus/study) , weights = exp(1/s.e) (of cdl estimate)

+cdl ~ expected_daylength + (1|order/genus/study) , weights = exp(1/s.e) with
+expected_daylength = daylength(latitude, winter_onset -30 days) using the function from geosphere.
 #### slope vs climate data
 I used the model
 cdl \~ variability*predictability + (1|order/genus/study), but with